Chinese Americans in San Francisco: History

 From 1910-40, Chinese immigrants arrived in San Francisco through the Angel Island immigration station.
 Though laws such as the Chinese Exclusion Act heavily restricted Chinese immigration, tens of thousands still entered the city as "paper sons" or "paper daughters".
 To prevent illegal entry, potential immigrants were often subjected to prolonged interrogation on Angel Island, with some detained for months.
 The Exclusion Act was repealed during World War II under the Chinese Exclusion Repeal Act in recognition of China's important role as an ally in the war, though tight quotas remained.

 The Chinatown Squad was finally disbanded in August 1955 by police chief George Healey at the request of the influential daily Chinese World, which called the unit an "affront to Americans of Chinese descent".

 In the 1960s, many working-class Hong Kong Chinese immigrants began arriving in Chinatown in large numbers, and despite their status and professions in Hong Kong, they had to find low-paying employment at restaurants and garment factories in Chinatown because of limited English fluency.
 More Cantonese-speaking immigrants from Hong Kong and Guangdong gradually led to the replacement of the Taishanese (Hoisanese) dialect with the standard Cantonese dialect.

 The Golden Dragon massacre occurred in 1977.

 In the Sunset District in western San Francisco, a demographic shift began in the late 1960s and accelerated from the 1980s as Asian immigration to San Francisco surged.
 Much of the original and largely Irish American population of Sunset moved to other neighborhoods and outlying suburban areas, though a significant Irish American and Irish minority remain in the neighborhood.
 Informal Chinatowns emerged on Irving Street between 19th and 26th avenues as well as on the commercial sections of Taraval Street and Noriega Street west of 19th Ave.
 About half of Sunset's residents are Asian American, mostly of Chinese birth and descent.
 The immigrants in Sunset were both Mandarin- and Cantonese-speaking.

 With the rise of the tech industry in Silicon Valley, many immigrants from Mainland China and Taiwan moved to the San Francisco Area.
-Many of them (particularly the Mandarin-speaking group) reside in the South Area cities of Cupertino, Sunnyvale, Santa Clara, San Jose and Fremont.
+Many of them (particularly the Mandarin-speaking group) reside in the South Area cities of Cupertino, Sunnyvale, Santa Clara, Palo Alto, San Jose and Fremont.